Murdalay/bem-core/common.docs/reference/reference.en.md

  2. The call of templates' selection and execution procedures in the context obtained at the step 1.
  3. Restore the values of variables.

-The construction `apply(expressions)` is a short form of the expression `local(expressions) { apply() }`.
+The construction `apply(expressions)` is a short form of the expression `local(expressions)(apply())`.

 <a id="applynext"></a>

 ##### applyNext

-*New in bem-bl 0.3.*

 The construction `applyNext` allows us to re-start the process of templates application to the current context directly in the template body.
-The result is obtained in way way as if the template, in which the construction is executed, doesn't exist.
+The result is obtained in way as if the template, in which the construction is executed, doesn't exist.
 The construction returns a value obtained by the templates' application to the current context.

 The syntax: